-The MERA team implemented a parking system prototype that allowed users to identify available parking spots within a large outdoor parking lot.
-The solution is made up of cameras, image recognition systems and a location data platform powered by HERE.
+The Orion team implemented a parking system prototype that allowed users to identify available parking spots within a large outdoor parking lot.
+The solution is made up of cameras, image recognition systems and a location data platform.

 The solution’s key feature was its deployment automation that required minimal human intervention when configuring.
 Instead, the solution implements computer vision algorithms for parking lot spot detection, as well as vehicle look up estimation to identify the region of each car.
 Lastly, the team relied on Microsoft Azure to store and process the retrieved data on available parking, and this information was visualized and displayed on the map.

 Having chosen to compete in the cross-domain solution category, Orion was among the twenty teams that passed the first elimination round, meaning that the parking system prototype was chosen among over seventy solutions presented by other participants.
 The fact that the team did not make it to the next round did not break their spirit.
 “This was the first time we participated in the hackathon of such a scale, and it was an invaluable experience for our team.
 The best thing about it is that we could implement the concept in a limited amount of time.
 It is overwhelming to see your idea transformed into a working solution, even a prototype,” comments Alexey Shishov, one of the Orion team members.